Brownian Motion on the Unitary Quantum Group: Construction and Cutoff: Appendix A

 \end{remB}

 Note that a drift is completely determined by its values on the generators.
-More precisely, there is a Lie algebra isomorphism between the algebra of drifts and the Lie algebra \( \mathfrak{u}_N \) of the classical group \( U_N \).
-For each skew-Hermitian matrix \( H \in \mathfrak{u}_N \), we associate a drift \( D_H \) by setting \( D_H(u_{ij}) = H_{ij} \).
+More precisely, there is a Lie algebra isomorphism between the algebra of drifts and the Lie algebra $ \mathfrak{u}_N $ of the classical group $ U_N $.
+For each skew-Hermitian matrix $ H \in \mathfrak{u}_N $, we associate a drift $ D_H $ by setting $ D_H(u_{ij}) = H_{ij} $.
 The Lie bracket is given by

 This shows that drifts correspond to the classical part of Gaussian generating functionals.
-By adding such a drift, we can always assume a centralized Gaussian generating functional to be real-valued.
+By adding such a drift\footnote{a centralized drift $D_H$ corresponds to a centralized generating functional as described in Proposition \ref{Gaussian decompo} with $\alpha= \beta = 0$ and $\zeta = \Tr H$.}, we can always assume a centralized Gaussian generating functional to be real-valued.

+\begin{remB} Note that every pair $(\alpha,\beta) \in \R_+^2$ defines a generating functional $L_{\alpha\beta}$ in the sense of Formula \eqref{word}.
+Indeed, the functionals with $\beta = 0$ are obtained by composing a Brownian motion on $O_N^+$ (see Equation \eqref{centralON+} with $\nu=0$) with the quotient map $\O(U_N^+)\to \O(O_N^+)$ and the conditional expectation $\E:\O(U_N^+)\to \O(U_N^+)_0$, while the ones with $\alpha = 0$ are obtained by following the classification of centralized Gaussian generating functionals on $U_N^+$ in \cite{FFS24} and considering the case where the construction is made with scalar matrices.
+All such functionals exist, as the set of all generating functionals forms a convex cone. \end{remB}